The Hunted (2003 film): Plot

 Hallam is handed over to current operators of his former unit, led by Dale Hewitt, who warns Hallam can't be criminally prosecuted due to classified military assignments.
 On the way to transfer him, Hallam realizes he is to be executed to keep him silent and escapes, killing the operatives.

 Bonham and the FBI pursue Hallam, who hides at his ex-girlfriend's house in Portland.
 Tension rises between them until Hallam flees as Abby arrives.
 Bonham pursues him but nearly gets hit by a car Hallam steals.
 They later find Hallam's Silver Star and a letter accusing Bonham of sending the hunters, revealing Hallam's paranoia.

-Hallam escapes into a sewer, ambushing and killing FBI officials, including Abby's boss.
+Hallam escapes into a sewer, ambushing and killing FBI officials, including Abby's boss, Harry Van Zandt, and her partner, Bobby Moret.
 He takes a hostage to evade capture and leaps off a bridge, swimming upstream to escape.
 Abby, mourning her fallen colleagues, wants to send more FBI agents into the woods for Hallam, while Bonham argues this will only lead to more violence and insists he should be the one to confront Hallam alone.

 Hallam survives and makes a knife from metal he finds, while Bonham crafts one from stone before searching the wilderness.
 Bonham is caught in one of Hallam's traps and falls down a waterfall, where he encounters Hallam.
 They engage in a brutal fight, both injuring each other severely.
 Bonham ultimately gains the upper hand and fatally stabs Hallam with his own knife just as Abby and the FBI arrive.
+Hallam dies from blood loss.

-Afterward, Bonham, recovering at home in British Columbia, reads and then burns Hallam's letters, privately releasing his concerns in regards to the secret military operations that he was participating in.
-While outside gathering firewood, he sees the white wolf he saved earlier, reflecting on his past actions.
+Bonham, now recovering at home in British Columbia, reads and then burns Hallam's letters, privately releasing his concerns in regards to the secret military operations that he was participating in.
+While outside gathering firewood, he sees the white wolf he saved earlier, reflecting on his past and his actions.